-Spink, a venerable UK-based auction house, submitted the note to PMG during PMG’s June 2019 on-site grading event in Hong Kong.
+Spink, a venerable UK-based auction house, submitted the note to PMG during PMG’s June 2019 on-site grading event in Hong Kong, China.
 The note will be offered in Spink’s London World Banknote sale on Oct.
 2.

 “This note is a significant discovery that will be highly sought by advanced India collectors,” said Spink Global Head of Banknotes and Bonds Kelvin Cheung, who estimated its worth to be $100,000.
 “We chose PMG to authenticate and grade it because of the company's reputation for accuracy, consistency and integrity.”

 “PMG was honored to have been entrusted to authenticate and grade this ultra-rare British India banknote,” said Steven R. Eichenbaum, CEO of PMG.
 “We are fortunate to have the opportunity to examine many of the paper money world’s greatest discoveries and rarities.”

 The Certified Collectibles Group (CCG), of which PMG is an independent member company, recently established an affiliate in India to better serve collectors and dealers in the country.
 The company, NGC India Numismatic Services Private Limited (NGC India), and PMG recently conducted the first PMG on-site grading event in India.

 PMG holds on-site grading events in Hong Kong, China and other cities periodically.
 Its next one in Hong Kong, China is scheduled for Aug.
 12 to 24, 2019, at the offices of NGC Hong Kong Ltd., its Hong Kong, China affiliate.
 Submissions must be made by Aug.
 9.